The Differences Between EDI and API

 While EDI establishes a connection between two EDI systems, API is a web-based protocol that allows different systems to communicate with each other.
 Using cloud-based technology, API allows for data to flow in less than a second between systems.
 This real-time access to big data is showing promise as many industry giants such as Amazon have already incorporated API into their supply chain.

 Universal transmission and automation also make up another major difference to EDI, meaning human intervention is practically nonexistent while using API.
+As the EDI is a network-based solution, the API streams connectivity to the cloud.
+This flexibility is a major reason why several supply chain businesses opt for API over EDI.

 - Faster Data – API is a powerhouse when it comes to accumulating data because it is not dependent on manual users uploading documents.
 Using IoT technology, API connects systems and continually updates information and data as it becomes available.
 EDI’s transmission time pales in comparison to API’s instant and accurate data accrual.
 What takes EDI 30 minutes to 2 hours to upload, API can perform in minutes.
 API also allows pickup requests to be input automatically rather than manually.
 This data accessibility will allow users to respond faster to issues and make accurate projections about their materials and products.